mia-platform/documentation/docs/fast_data/bucket_storage_support/integration.md

 * Create _reingestion_ topics
 * Configure and deploy the services of the Bucket Storage Support ([Ingestion Storer](/fast_data/bucket_storage_support/configuration/ingestion_storer.md) and
   [Ingestion Reloader](/fast_data/bucket_storage_support/configuration/ingestion_reloader.md))
-* Perform an Initial Load procedure of the System of Records, in order to align the messages written on the bucket with all the projections already stored on the database
+* Perform an Initial Load procedure of the System of Record, in order to align the messages written on the bucket with all the projections already stored on the database

 :::note